Tricuspid valve regurgitation

 - Infective endocarditis.
 The tricuspid valve may be damaged by an infection of the lining of the heart (infective endocarditis) that can involve heart valves.

 - Carcinoid syndrome.
-In this rare condition, tumors usually develop in your digestive system or lungs and can spread to your liver or lymph nodes.
-Carcinoid syndrome can cause carcinoid heart disease, a condition in which substances produced by the tumors result in scarring of the heart valves.
-This condition often affects the function of the tricuspid valve and pulmonary valve.
+In this rare condition, tumors that develop in your digestive system and spread to your liver or lymph nodes produce a hormonelike substance that can damage heart valves, most commonly the tricuspid valve and pulmonary valves.

 - Implantable device wires (leads).
 Pacemaker or implantable cardioverter-defibrillator wires can sometimes cause injury to the tricuspid valve during placement or removal of the implantable device.